 It’s all about jobs!

-Our new website design offers employers a quick way to find applicants for their job openings.
-Jobs Wanted is a showcase of the people we are working with who are ready to interview for jobs.
-Our Employers explains how Job Path employment specialists work with potential employers to find the best way to meet their needs while making someone’s dream of having a job come true.
-And there are lots of success stories to report.
+Jobs Wanted is a showcase of Job Path participants who are ready to interview for jobs.
+Job Path employment specialists work with potential employers to find the best way to meet their needs while making someone’s dream of having a job come true.
+And there are lots of success stories to report!